-Any feature where server fetches user-provided URL: link previews, webhooks, import from URL, PDF generation, API proxying.
+Any feature where your server fetches a URL the user supplied is a candidate: link previews, webhooks, "import from URL," PDF generation, API proxying.

 @app.route("/fetch")